 Once the crisis has passed, it’s time to look at its root causes and assess the quality of the company’s response.
 Boards shouldn’t be shy about taking a close look at their own performance in addition to management’s.
-Were directors engaged, did they ask for the information they needed and provide feedback to management?
+Were directors engaged, did they receive the information they needed, and provide feedback to management?
 Was oversight adequate?
 When the post mortem is complete, boards should work with management to make any necessary changes to the plan.

-There’s no better time than a crisis for strong, effective governance.
-That’s what executives want, after all.
-Nearly half (48%) of respondents in our survey said directors should be more willing to challenge management on crisis preparedness.
+Effective governance provides a strong foundation when a crisis hits.
+And effective governance is what executives want.
+When asked if boards should be more or less willing to challenge management on a variety of topics, nearly half (48%) of executives we surveyed said directors should be more willing to challenge management on crisis preparedness.
 That was higher than any other area.
 Now is the perfect time for directors to take a more proactive role.